 Cyrus from Pokémon Diamond and Pearl/Platinum has quite the fanbase due to his sympathetic backstory... despite the fact that he tries to destroy the universe and re-shape it using a Legendary Pokemon (Either Dialga, Palkia, or both depending on which version you get) so that he can basically become God.
 In Pokémon: Diamond and Pearl Adventure! he manages to redeem himself, starting from when the hero shows compassion towards him.
 This series is hugely popular among his fans and Team Galactic fans in general, partially for the more humanised view of the members, though even then it's made quite clear that they're wrong in what they're doing.

 Silver, The Rival from the second generation, gets this a good bit too; he's easily the biggest asshole of the rivals in the series (what with Blue basically just being kind of a brat and petty bully, and the others all being friendly), between stealing from Elm, kicking/punching/shoving you in what is one of the only direct acts of violence from a human in the series, and infamously stripping you just when you were about to infiltrate a building infested with Team Rocket members, but yet he is one of the most popular and loved within the rivals.
 However, unlike some other examples it can be justified if the fanwork depicts him in the later parts of or after the events of the game, as he does get a HeelFace Turn and majorly takes a level in kindness by the end.
-It helps that he, in the remakes at least, has one of clearest character arcs and Character Development of any rival, has a Freudian Excuse in being Giovanni's abandoned son with a major Inferiority Superiority Complex thanks to it (quite possibly the primary reason for his popularity), acts like a Tsundere towards the end, becomes a borderline doting trainer and has nothing but humble respect for you by the end, has much more of a pretty boy look, and for the less emotional side of the fanbase, the fact that he's such a badass, that people tend to love him.
+It helps that he has one of clearest character arcs and Character Development of any rival, especially in the remakes, where he has a Freudian Excuse in being Giovanni's abandoned son with a major Inferiority Superiority Complex thanks to it, acts like a Tsundere towards the end, becomes a borderline doting trainer and has nothing but humble respect for you by the end, has much more of a pretty boy look, and for the less emotional side of the fanbase, the fact that he's such a badass, that people tend to love him.
 It should be said that when he is discussed, even fans of him almost unanimously agree that he was an unrepentant JerkassHate Sink initially.

 Generation I/III Blue sometimes gets this as well; while he isn't evil by any means, some, especially in the Japanese fanbase, make the mistake that relations between him and Red were perfectly peachy when manualsshow that to not be the case, or tone down his Jerkass qualities despite him being infamous for them.
 On the western side of things this can get particulary bad with people who believe that his Ratticate died on the S.S.
 Anne (some going as far as to give Red the Ron the Death Eater treatment), along with some people treating him as a bit of a Memetic Badass, probably in large part due to the reputation of his anime counterpart and being the Final Boss.
 His more mature Older and Wiser teenage self in the second generation and their remakes, and a Bishounen look in the latter (and to a lesser extent in the first generation remakes), do not help matters.